 Come to Newburg and enjoy a visit to the only Natural History Museum between Springfield and St Louis.
-There is something for children of all ages, and fun, and a. challenge to learn something you never knew before this day.
+There is something for children of all ages; fun and a challenge to learn something you never knew before this day.

-The museum was officially opened on May 18th 2008.
+The museum was officially opened in May 18th, 2008.
 It is situated in the 2-story annex of the Houston House, accessible from First Street, through the Garden of Houston House.

-The history of the earth is represented by exhibits of rocks and fossils, information on the movements of tectonic plates, and the impact of earthquakes and volcanoes.
-Plants, birds, and animals are represented on the walls and in the conservation room.
-The world we live is shown on a globe and is connected to a set of interactive questions and answers.
-Programs on these subjects are available on TV screens.
+The history of the earth is represented in the Fossil Room by exhibits of rocks and fossils, information on the movements of tectonic plates, and the impact of earthquakes and volcanoes.

-The sea room, where dolphins and Manta ray swim on the walls, is full of specimens of seaweed, sponges, corals and shells from the Caribbean, South Africa and the shores of America.
+The Ocean Room, where dolphins and Manta ray swim on the walls, is full of specimens of seaweed, sponges, corals and shells from the Caribbean, South Africa and the shores of America.
 A sand table containing starfish and shells gives pleasure to the little ones.
-Pudgy, the Beluga whale, built of paper mache by the children, graces a bathtub.
 A plasma TV screen donated by Rotary of Rolla shows a series of underwater scenes and planet earth created by Nova.
-Our studies will extend to rivers and all life depending on water by field trips to the nearby Little Piney River.

-The sky room contains models of the planets built to scale in relation to a meter size sun on the wall.
-The phases of the moon are represented as are pictures of outer space taken by the Hubble telescope, the workings o which are also described.
+The Sky Room contains models of the planets built to scale in relation to a meter size sun on the wall.
+The phases of the moon are represented as are pictures of outer space taken by the Hubble telescope, the workings of which are also described.
 In this room are interactive games for learning about the planets and a hand-held planetarium that projects the stars of the Zodiac for any designated month of the year.
 A telescope is available to be set up.